 “So Is Your Old Lady.”
 Words by Al Dubin, music by Joe Burke (1926).
 Recorded by Elsie Carlisle with piano accompaniment by Carroll Gibbons on May 25, 1926.
 Ariel 940 mx.
 Bb8427-1 (also on Zonophone 2757 and Ariel 1006).

 “So’s your old man!” is a somewhat dated rejoinder to an insult, a suggestion that one’s interlocutor can take what he has said and apply it to his own father.
 One still hears the term “old lady” used to refer to a man’s wife or girlfriend.
 In this playful 1926 song, lyricist Al Dubin combines the two expressions in an exchange between a wife and a husband, the latter of whom has been philandering a little too obviously.
-The wife tells him to do as he likes, but to remember that while he is pursuing his affairs, “so is [his] old lady” — a threat of reciprocal infidelity.
-At her first recording session in 1926, Elsie Carlisle handled the quick patter and formulaic repetition in the lyrics deftly, bringing something both cute and slightly titillating to the taunting threats of the wife.
+The wife tells him to do as he likes, but to remember that while he is pursuing his affairs, “so is [his] old lady” — a suggestion of reciprocal infidelity.
+At this recording session in 1926 (which was her first), Elsie Carlisle handled the quick patter and formulaic repetition in the lyrics deftly, bringing something both cute and slightly titillating to the taunting threats of the wife.
 Carroll Gibbons’s piano playing complements Elsie’s quick, crisp delivery quite nicely.
-This recording was also released on the Ariel label (issues 940 and 1006) but attributed to Maisie Ramsey — Elsie’s first known pseudonym!
+The recording was made for Zonophone but also appeared on the Ariel label under Elsie’s first known pseudonym: “Maisie Ramsey.”